shlomiassaf/ngrid/libs/apps/table/features/src/lib/modules/column-features/column-width/column-width.component.md

 # Column Width

-Column width is set though column definition in `NegColumn`.
+Column width is set though column definition in `PblColumn`.

 We set the width in the **width** property, which accepts a string value representing the width in pixels or percentage. (e.g. "100px" or "50%")